medalotte/interleaved-sync-FIFO/README.md

-# SystemVerilog-interleaved-synchronous-FIFO
+# SystemVerilog-interleaved-sync-FIFO
-Description of High-Throughput and High-Capacity Synchronous FIFO by using SystemVerilog
+Description of high-throughput and high-capacity synchronous FIFO by using SystemVerilog

+## Feature

+## License
+MIT